Cosmian/mse-cli/documentation/docs/saas/develop.md

 !!! info "Requirements"

-    The MSE environment is running on `Ubuntu 22.04` with `python 3.10`.
+    The Cosmian Enclave environment is running on `Ubuntu 22.04` with `python 3.10`.

-Please find below limitations that you need to consider to be able to run your application in MSE:
+Please find below limitations that you need to consider to be able to run your application in Cosmian Enclave:

 - Do not fork processes
 - Do not run subprocess (command execution)